-- Between 2016 and 2018 the estimated cumulative proportion of people initiating direct-acting antiviral hepatitis C treatment increased by 23% from 19% to 42%.
-Greater efforts to increase treatment update are required to increase the cumulative proportion initiating treatment to meet the 65% target.
-The estimated proportion of people with chronic hepatitis C who were dispensed antiviral drugs in the previous year was 13% in 2018, down from 17% in 2017.
-Future reporting will include a greater range of years from which to infer trends in antiviral drug dispensing. - Between 2015 and 2018 the proportion of participants in the ANSPS who reported ever having hepatitis C antiviral treatment increased five-fold from 11.1% in 2015 to 55.4% in 2018 with a strong increase in 2016 relating to the introduction of DAA treatment from March 2016.
-Similarly, the proportion of ANSPS participants who reported having hepatitis C antiviral treatment in the last 12 months increased substantially from 2.0% in 2015 to 39.1% in 2018 with a large increase in the proportion reporting having had treatment in the last 12 months from 2016. - Following the introduction of DAA treatment, the estimated proportion of people living and diagnosed with hepatitis C who achieved a treatment-induced cure declined from 19% in 2016 to 13% in 2018.
+- Between 2016 and 2019, the estimated cumulative proportion of people initiating direct-acting antiviral hepatitis C treatment increased by 23% from 19% to 42%.
+Greater efforts to increase treatment update are required to increase the cumulative proportion initiating treatment to meet the 65% target. - The estimated proportion of people with chronic hepatitis C who were dispensed antiviral drugs in the previous year was 11% at the end 2019, down from 17% at the end of 2017.
+Future reporting will include a greater range of years from which to infer trends in antiviral drug dispensing. - Between 2015 and 2019 the proportion of hepatitis C antibody-positive ANSPS participants who did not report spontaneous viral clearance and who reported ever having hepatitis C antiviral treatment increased almost six-fold from 11.1% in 2015 to 64.2% in 2019.
+The strong increase in the proportion reporting treatment in 2016 related to the availability of DAA treatment from March 2016.
+Similarly, the proportion of ANSPS participants who did not report spontaneous or treatment induced viral clearance and who reported having hepatitis C antiviral treatment in the last 12 months increased substantially from 2.0% in 2015 to 44.1% in 2019 with a large increase in the proportion reporting having had treatment in the last 12 months in 2016. - Following the introduction of DAA treatment, the estimated proportion of people living and diagnosed with hepatitis C each year who achieved a treatment-induced cure declined from 19% in 2016 to 10% in 2019.
 The large initial DAA uptake in 2016 likely reflected a 'warehouse' effect, as many patients had been awaiting DAA treatment access. - Data relating to Indicator 3e: Proportion of people entering custodial settings who reported having any hepatitis C antiviral treatment were not available at the time of reporting.
 Future reporting will include data relating to this indicator.